 Though our balance will decline as we age, balance activities, elderly balance exercises and elderly balance training can limit the loss or actually improve our performance.

-Here are some things that may be involved with your balance problems
+Here are some problems YOU may be experiencing

 - Your vision may decrease which can lead to falls due to not seeing clearly.